john-itcsolutions/cheirrs/README.md

 `juju add-unit -n 2 kubeapi-load-balancer`

-`juju deploy hacluster`
+`juju deploy hacluster smart-web-hacluster`

 `juju config kubeapi-load-balancer ha-cluster-vip="192.168.0.1 192.168.0.2"`

-`juju relate kubeapi-load-balancer hacluster`
+`juju relate kubeapi-load-balancer smart-web-hacluster`

 At this stage your microk8s/juju assemblage is converging towards stability.
 You can observe the status of the assemblage with